elkan1788/elkan1788.github.io/content/en/post/2021/03-20-join-istio-translation-org.md

 ### 2.1 Join the communication group

 It is known that there is a WeChat communication group, we communicate with each other in the translation process of the problem.
-Previously this group was open to   join rootsongjc@gmail.com, but due to the invasion of the Advertising Party, the adjusted policy can only be pulled by the administrator, interested small partners can apply for membership to kebe.liu@daocloud the two administrators.
+Previously this group was open to   join, but due to the invasion of the Advertising Party, the adjusted policy can only be pulled by the administrator, interested small partners can apply for membership to <rootsongjc@gmail.com> or <kebe.liu@daocloud> the two administrators.

 ### 2.2 Register your personal information

-In order for everyone to get to know each other and cooperate in the translation process, you'll need to fill in some personal information, such as your Github account name, email address, name, etc., on your Google Docs (https://docs.google.com/spreadsheets/d/1ihJTww4q1FArD50TerRLyi210LD64gHTIEQM43dBwb0).
+In order for everyone to get to know each other and cooperate in the translation process, you'll need to fill in some personal information, such as your Github account name, email address, name, etc., on your [Google Docs](https://docs.google.com/spreadsheets/d/1ihJTww4q1FArD50TerRLyi210LD64gHTIEQM43dBwb0).

 ### 2.3 Clone isto warehouse